rbi/rddns/README.md

 On each incoming request an update will be triggered.

 # Install
-Currently no pre compiled executables are available.
+Currently no official pre compiled executables are available.
 They have to be created by compiling the source manually.

 # Build